Methods and Materiality in Theatre and Performance Studies

 Through working sessions with Katherine Behar (Baruch, CUNY), Maaike Bleeker (Utrecht), Rebecca Schneider (Brown), and Soyoung Yoon (New School), we invite participants to reflect on the assumptions, connections, slippages, tensions, and politics implicit in both senses of the “object”—as thing and as focus of study—and to consider the implications of new materialist, post-human, and object-oriented thought within and on the field of theatre and performance studies itself.
 Does our relationship to performance change when the nonhuman performs?
 How might it lead us to productively re-think our field and reflexively transform our study practice?
 What methods and ideas might help us to complicate and explore the relationship between objects and knowledge in theatre and performance studies?
 If the conception of the object shifts, what can be known?

-Emerging from a radical reconsideration of objects, both in performance and as the focus of research, we will interrogate the following concerns:
+Emerging from a radical reconsideration of objects, both in performance and as the focus of research, we will interrogate the following concerns (also see References):

 - Contemporary study of objects, including notions of network, new materiality, posthuman, post-anthropocene, ecology, OOO, and OOF.

 - New materialist and object-oriented thought in relation to theatrical form and practice.

 - New dramaturgies and objects in theatre and performance.